modichirag/AtlasSampler/README.md

-# ADSampler
+# Atlas Sampler
-Adapt and delay sampler for robust HMC sampling
+Adapting Trajectory Lenght and Stepsize for Hamiltonian Monte Carlo in a delayed rejection framework.